-• the initiation, progress, timeline, cost and results of our clinical trials for our product candidates;

-• the initiation, progress, timeline, cost and results of additional research and preclinical studies related to pipeline development and other research programs we initiate in the future;

-• the cost and timing of manufacturing activities as we advance our product candidates through preclinical and clinical development, and commercialization;

-- the potential expansion of our current development programs to seek new indications; - the negative impact of the COVID-19 pandemic or future pandemics on our business;

-• the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities;

-• the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights, in-licensed or otherwise;

-- the effect of competing technological and market developments; - the payment of licensing fees, potential royalty payments and potential milestone payments; - the cost of general operating expenses; - the cost and timing of completion of commercial-scale manufacturing activities;

-• the cost of establishing sales, marketing, and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and

-• the cost of operating as a public company.
+- the initiation, progress, timeline, cost and results of our clinical trials for our product candidates; - the initiation, progress, timeline, cost and results of additional research and preclinical studies related to pipeline development and other research programs we initiate in the future; - the cost and timing of manufacturing activities as we advance our product candidates through preclinical and clinical development, and commercialization; - the potential expansion of our current development programs to seek new indications; - the negative impact of the COVID-19 pandemic or future pandemics on our business; - the outcome, timing and cost of meeting regulatory requirements established by the FDA and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing patent claims and other intellectual property rights, in-licensed or otherwise; - the effect of competing technological and market developments; - the payment of licensing fees, potential royalty payments and potential milestone payments; - the cost of general operating expenses; - the cost and timing of completion of commercial-scale manufacturing activities; - the cost of establishing sales, marketing, and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own; and - the cost of operating as a public company.

 Advancing the development of our product candidates will require a significant amount of capital.
-Our existing cash and cash equivalents will not be sufficient to fund all of the activities that are necessary to complete the development of our product candidates.
+Our existing cash and cash equivalents and marketable securities will not be sufficient to fund all of the activities that are necessary to complete the development of our product candidates.

 We will be required to obtain further funding through public or private equity offerings, debt financings, collaborations and licensing arrangements or other sources, which may dilute our stockholders or restrict our operating activities.
 We do not have any committed external source of funds.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
-Additionally, the impact of the pandemic related to COVID-19 and its variants on the capital markets may affect the availability, amount and type of financing available to us in the future.
+For example, in 2022, due to macroeconomic conditions including inflation and higher interest rates, the stock price of biotech companies, including ours, has generally declined, which makes fundraising in our industry more difficult and on less favorable terms.
 Our failure to raise capital as and when needed or on acceptable terms would have a negative impact on our financial condition and our ability to pursue our business strategy, and we may have to delay, reduce the scope of, suspend or eliminate one or more of our research-stage programs, clinical trials or future commercialization efforts.